 To prevent drug users caught up in the prison system from re-offending upon release, it’s essential for these people to receive treatment whilst in prison.

 Requiring prisoners to undertake addiction treatment is proven to yield huge savings to society.
 The cost of addiction treatment is far outweighed by the costs incurred when drug users re-offend.

 For prisoners addicted to opiates, it’s highly advantageous for these people to begin a methadone programme whilst in prison.
-Doing so yields the best possible outcomes compared to when users begin a methadone programme once they have completed their prison sentence.
+Doing so yields a desirable outcome compared to when users begin a methadone programme once they have completed their prison sentence.

 Diverting nonviolent and first-time offenders to treatment clinics is also preferable to sending these people to prison.

 Courts are then able to mandate people attend an addiction treatment programme as an alternative to incarceration.
 This is an example where the criminal justice system may positively impact treatment outcomes.

 All of our drug and alcohol rehabilitation centres cater to a variety of people, suffering from a variety of different addictions and dependencies.

 Our aim is to cater for all of your individual needs and requirements, which will be discussed with you during an assessment by one of our trained staff, prior to you entering our rehab facility.